Anuj100305/github-final-project/Contributing.md

-## Contributing Guidelines
+# Contributing Guidelines

-Fork the repository
-Create a new branch
-Make changes
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-Submit a pull request
+Please fork the repository and submit a pull request for review.